thinkUXca/jekyll-now/index-dev.md

     <div class="col-xs-12 col-sm-6">
       <div class="testimonial">
         <p>
-          “ThinkUX is unbelievable at what they do.
+          <span class="dropcap">“</span>ThinkUX is unbelievable at what they do.
 Amazing, useful, and tangible recommends we can put into practice right now to achieve our desired goals.
 We'll definitely be working with these guys in the future.”
         </p>
         <div class="attribution">
           <div class="attr-name">